More news for

 At St Andrew’s, we carefully follow research to find out the answers to these questions.

-Psychologist, Gabrielle Oettingen from New York University has dedicated over 20 years to researching human motivation.
+Psychologist, Gabriele Oettingen from New York University has dedicated over 20 years to researching human motivation.
 In this time, she has discovered why conventional wisdom around goal-setting falls short.
 Through her research, Oettingen has designed an evidence-based goal setting framework, called WOOP.

 WOOP is unique to other goal setting techniques in that it includes a self-regulation strategy called mental contrasting.
 Mental contrasting encourages people to balance positively thinking about a desired future alongside consideration for the present day obstacles that may be in the way.
 Leading educationalist, Angela Duckworth, has proven the impact WOOP has on building character in young people, especially for building self-control.